 Alaska has the highest mountain (Mt.
 McKinley), the longest coastline, eight national parks, ten national preserves, four national monuments, sixteen national wildlife refuges, twenty-six national wild and scenic rivers, and two national forests.
 Nearly 16% of the state is designated as wilderness, compared to only 2.5% in the contiguous United States.
-And, although a bit cooler, it is an eco destination for all seasons as Alaska offers a special connection to nature, native culture and wildlife.
+And, although a bit cooler, it is an eco-destination for all seasons as it offers a special connection to nature, protected lands, native culture and wildlife.

-Approximately eight years ago, my husband and I had a wonderful trip through Alaska.
-We went on ice trekking on Mendenhall glacier near Juneau, kayaked and saw the most spectacular sight of bald eagles diving for salmon near Sitka, and went for a long bike ride and hike around Ketchikan.
+Approximately eight years ago, my husband and I had a wonderful trip to Alaska.
+We went on ice trekking on Mendenhall Glacier near Juneau, kayaked and saw the most spectacular sight of bald eagles diving for salmon near Sitka, and went for a long bike ride and hike around Ketchikan.

-The main eco destination areas of Alaska are the Seal Life Center in Seward for marine conservation and education, Denali National Park for wildlife viewing and hiking, Glacier Bay for impressive tidewater glacier discovery, and Anan Wildlife Observatory for some bear watching.
+The main eco-destination areas are the Seal Life Center in Seward for marine conservation and education, Denali National Park for wildlife viewing and hiking, Glacier Bay for impressive tidewater glacier discovery, and Anan Wildlife Observatory for some bear watching.
 The main family ecotourism activities include rafting, fishing, and skiing.